-As of March 31, 2023, the Company has derivative instruments to hedge the UF readjustment risk for bonds placed in the local market.
+As of December 31, 2023, the Company holds derivative instruments to hedge the UF readjustment risk for bonds placed in the local market.

+Lease liabilities:

-Financial Lease liabilities: The Company signed a lease agreement with Oxiquim S.A. for a term of 25 years for the use of the reception, storage and dispatch facilities to be built by Oxiquim S.A. in the Quintero Bay.
-To date, the balance of these obligations amounts to UF 617,818.
+i.
+The Company signed a lease agreement with Oxiquim S.A. for a term of 25 years for the use of the reception, storage and dispatch facilities to be built by Oxiquim S.A. in the Quintero Bay.
+To date, the balance of these obligations amounts to UF 596,942.
 The annual interest rate is 3.0%.
 Additionally, the Company signed a new lease agreement with Terminal Marítimo Oxiquim Mejillones S.A. (a subsidiary of Oxiquim S.A.) for a term of 20 years for the use of the reception, storage and dispatch facilities to be built by Terminal Marítimo Oxiquim Mejillones S.A. in the Mejillones bay.
-To date, the balance of these liabilities amounts to UF 338,304.
+To date, the balance of these liabilities amounts to UF ii.
+The Company has entered into agreements for terms ranging from 3 to 18 years for the use of property, technology and vehicles with various suppliers for the amount of UF 844,166.
+The average annual interest rate is 2.57%.
+The currency of denomination of these liabilities is the Unidad de Fomento (UF), which is indexed to inflation in Chile and differs from the Company's functional currency (CLP).
+However, most of the Company's commercialization margins in Chile are correlated to the variation of the UF, so this risk is mitigated.

+328,679.
 The annual interest rate is 0.84%.
 The denomination currency of both liabilities is the Unidad de Fomento (UF), which is indexed to inflation in Chile and differs from the Company's functional currency (CLP).
-However, most of the Company's commercialization margins in Chile are correlated to the variation of the UF, so this risk is mitigated.

-Lease liabilities: The Company has entered into agreements for terms ranging from 3 to 18 years for the use of property, technology and vehicles with various suppliers for the amount of UF 776,409.
-The average annual interest rate is 2.57%.
-The currency of denomination of these liabilities is the Unidad de Fomento (UF), which is indexed to inflation in Chile and differs from the Company's functional currency (CLP).
 However, most of the Company's commercialization margins in Chile are correlated to the variation of the UF, so this risk is mitigated.